Vacation rentals in Christchurch

 The best time to stay in a holiday rental in Christchurch

 December, January, and February are the hottest months, and the days are long.
 This is an ideal time to dine al fresco, go hiking in the hills around the city, enjoy a tipple at a rooftop bar, or visit Christchurch’s many beaches.
 Winter is popular here and in the wider Canterbury region, and there are several ski resorts within a short drive of the city, including Mount Hutt, which boasts the longest ski season in New Zealand.
 Be sure to pack your woollies though, because it gets cold.
 Spring and autumn are lovely seasons in which to visit Christchurch, when the weather is mild enough to enjoy a range of outdoor activities, like hiking, biking, and taking boat rides, and there are often fewer visitors than in winter.

-What are the top things to do in Christchurch?
+Top things to do in Christchurch

 Hit the slopes